Two Women, One Refugee Camp.

 Noora Sharrab is the co-founder and CEO of Sitti.
 Sharrab, whose ancestral family is from Gaza, has always felt a special bond with the women of Jerash “Gaza” Refugee Camp in Jordan.
 As the co-founder and regional director of Hopes for Women in Education, an international NGO and one of several Sitti beneficiaries, she has worked tirelessly to provide educational opportunities to refugee girls and women throughout the MENA region.
 In addition to her work in Jerash, Sharrab also worked for several years in humanitarian development with the United Nations regional Jordan office.
 She received her M.A. in Political Science with a specialization certificate in Forced Migration and Refugee Studies, as well as her B.A. in Political Science from York University.
 She currently lives with her family in Toronto, and works between the Middle East and Canada.

-Jacqueline Sofia is the co-founder of Sitti.
-Sofia first arrived in Jordan as a Fulbright Fellow (’11-12) and has since worked closely with the women of Jerash “Gaza” Refugee Camp, UNRWA and other partner organizations in Jordan, to provide health education and skill development programming to women and families in the camp community; with the objectives to preserve culture, increase upward economic mobility and empower women.
-In addition to her work for Sitti, she is a documentary photographer and audio storyteller between the US and the Middle East.
+Jacqueline Sofia is the co-founder and Chief Communications Officer of Sitti.
+Sofia first arrived in Jordan as a Fulbright Fellow (’11-12) and has since worked closely with the women of Jerash “Gaza” Refugee Camp, UNRWA and other partner organizations in Jordan to build and implement community-based educational opportunities for women in the camp.
+She received her B.A. in International Studies from Johns Hopkins University in Baltimore, Maryland, USA.
+In addition to her work for Sitti, she is an educator and producer of documentary media between the US and the Middle East.

 Jackie and Noora continue to be inspired by the thousands of women in Jerash Refugee Camp whose ultimate goal is to create a better life for themselves and their community.